 Symptoms of Mixed Incontinence

-Mixed incontinence refers to the condition of involuntary release of urine which is actually associated with the external exertion and the urgency.
+Mixed incontinence refers to the condition of involuntary release of urine which is associated with external exertion and urgency.
 It is the combination of stress and urge incontinence.
-The symptoms include those of the stress incontinence and urge incontinence together.
+The symptoms include those of stress incontinence and urge incontinence together.
 Some of the symptoms are given below:

 - bladder is overactive (the urge to urinate is strong and frequent)

-- urethra may not act when required (the urine cannot be held back even in absence of urge to urinate)
+- the urethra may not act when required (the urine cannot be held back even in the absence of the urge to urinate)

 - people experiencing mixed incontinence experience mild to moderate urine loss with physical activities (stress incontinence).